 – WALTER INGLIS ANDERSON

 While animals in Western culture are often objectified and commodified, Walter Anderson viewed them as animate beings whose lives were woven into the fabric of existence.
 He saw melody in their songs and narrative weight to the majesty of their movements.
 The creatures he encountered at his island camp were his dinner guests; he called them his "familiars."
-Certain animals became ostensible spirit guides, full of ancient wisdom and mythic, ancestral knowledge.
+Certain animals became guides, full of ancient wisdom and mythic, ancestral knowledge.

 Walter Inglis Anderson, Herschel (detail), from the Ocean Springs Community Center Murals, c.
 1951-52.
 Collection of the City of Ocean Springs.